lisaong/stackup-workshops/pi-pytorch/README.md

 cd stackup-workshops/pi-pytorch/docker
 sh launch_docker.sh
 ```
-8. From the docker image, run the following test script to verify that PyTorch is can load and execute a dummy neural network.
+8. From the docker image, run the following test script to load and evalute a neural network.
 You should see output like below (actual values will differ because of random seed).
 ```
 root@xxxxx:/code# cd /tutorials/train
 root@xxxxx:/code/tutorials/train# python3 nn_eval.py